thefakequake/autoquakegen/README.md

 # autoquakegen

-An automatic [QuaKe profile picture generator](https://thefakequake.github.io/) that changes a user or bot profile picture once a day, and saves it to a folder.
+An automatic [QuaKe profile picture generator](https://thefakequake.github.io/) that changes a Discord user or bot profile picture once a day, and saves it to a folder.

 ## Usage